Swiftaff/toylang/README.md

-# RUSTLANG
+# TOYLANG

 A toy language which compiles to rust for fun and experimentation.

 ## Build

-Builds the executable at `/target/debug/rustlang.exe`
+Builds the executable at `/target/debug/toylang.exe`

 ```
 cargo build